 You'll Love This

 - The flavors are out of this world.
 The creamy dressing has just the right amount of tangy, lime flavor with a subtle hint of spice.
 It's got enough mayo to give it some serious creaminess, but not so much that it feels heavy.
-Mix that with perfectly al dente pasta, corn, and fresh chopped cilantro and this is a side dish that dreams are made of!
+Mix that with perfectly al dente pasta, fire-roasted corn, and fresh chopped cilantro, and this is a side dish that dreams are made of!

 - It's something new and different in the world of pasta salads.
 There is nothing wrong with a fun Pesto Tortellini Pasta Salad Salad, Creamy Vegan Cucumber Pasta Salad, or a Cilantro Avocado Southwest Pasta Salad but this Mexican Street Corn Pasta Salad is one of those dishes that your friends probably haven't had before.
 Which makes it even more fun to share!

 Ingredients and Substitutions

 - Pasta - I like to use rotini for this recipe, but you can use any short cut of pasta or whatever you have on hand!

 - Fire-Roasted Corn - I have found that frozen fire-roasted corn gives this salad the best flavor, but regular canned corn kernels work just as well!
 The fire-roasted corn adds that signature smoky, charred flavor - so check the freezer section at your grocery store to see if you can find some!

 - Cotija or Queso Fresco - I have made this street corn pasta salad with both types of cheese and both were delicious!
 Cotija is similar to Parmesan so it will have a bit more of a salty flavor.
 Queso fresco is more like super mild feta cheese but still adds great texture and flavor.
 Either works well in this recipe!

 - Fresh Cilantro - Do not omit this!
 You could sub fresh parsley in its place, but fresh cilantro is one of the key ingredients in this pasta salad!